Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-The first concern is often cost and is a valid one.
-A small tool set for the first time homeowner should be able to be assembled for $200 - $300 and can be spread out over time as necessary.
-This is a small cost for the returns it can offer - quick, easy repairs and easier work on everyday tasks.
-A homeowners tool set can be put together for much less, but be aware that cost usually correlates to quality - low cost tools are usually of low quality and will often either not do the job or at best make the task much harder.
+The first, valid, concern is often cost.
+A small tool set for the first-time homeowner should be able to be assembled for $200 - $300 and can be spread out over time as necessary.
+This is a small cost for the returns it can offer—quick, easy repairs and easier work on everyday tasks.
+A homeowner's tool set can be put together for much less, but be aware that cost usually correlates to quality—low cost tools are usually of low quality and will often either not do the job or at best make the task much harder.
 Be prepared to buy not the most expensive, professional quality, tools but a collection of good quality tools intended for occasional use by a homeowner.

-As the homeowner expands his or her abilities and does more and more difficult and complex repairs and work around their home (and you can learn to do home repairs) additional tools will inevitably be needed.
-A good way to absorb the cost of these tools is to build the cost of the tool into the cost of the work to be done - your collection of tools will slowly increase to the point that more tools are seldom needed.
+As the homeowner expands their abilities and does more and more difficult and complex repairs and work around their home (and you can learn to do home repairs) additional tools will inevitably be needed.
+A good way to absorb the cost of these tools is to build the cost of the tool into the cost of the work to be done—your collection of tools will slowly increase to the point that more tools are seldom needed.

 It would be highly unusual for a new homeowner to purchase all the tools they will ever need at one time.
 Instead, the object is to begin a tool collection by buying the most commonly needed tools while considering their cost as well.
 With that in mind, here is a select list of the most important tools, along with a second list of tools that would be nice to have, and perhaps might be purchased at a later date.